zarr-developers/VirtualiZarr/docs/usage.md

 Once we've combined references to all the chunks of all our legacy files into one virtual xarray dataset, we still need to write these references out to disk so that they can be read by our analysis code later.

-### Writing to Kerchunk's format and reading via fsspec
+### Writing to Kerchunk's format and reading data via fsspec

 The [kerchunk library](https://github.com/fsspec/kerchunk) has its own [specification](https://fsspec.github.io/kerchunk/spec.html) for how byte range references should be serialized (either as a JSON or parquet file).